zauberware/humhub-weather-module/README.md

 __!!
 This plugin is under development.
 See Open tasks section !!__

-This module is for HumHub Version 1.1+ (Yii 2) and greater and cannot be used with HumHub Version 0.1x (Yii 1.1)
+__This module is for HumHub Version 1.1+__

 ## Description

 This module attaches a simple weather widget in the dashboard's sidebar.
 It get's is data from <https://openweathermap.org/api>.
 You have to obtain an ApiKey first.

 As an admin you can define the location from where you want to show the current weather.
+You can also choose Kelvin or Fahrenheit for displaying the temperature.

 ## Dependencies